Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Vortex Quantum Mechanics Perspective

-More nontrivially, we claim there are additional multiplets present due to the coupling of the Wilson loop to the vortex.
-These are $\cN=(0,4)$ twisted hypermultiplets and Fermi multiplets in the bifundamental representation of $U(k^{(a)})\times U(L^{(a)})$; see Figure \ref{fig:flagdefect} for an illustration in our previous $T_\rho[SU(N^{(n+1)})]$ example.
-Those multiplets decompose into $\cN=2$ chiral and Fermi multiplets in $T^{1d}$.
-Heuristically, the existence of these extra multiplets can be justified as follows: note that on the manifold $\mathbb{C}\times S^1(\widehat{R})$, the Wilson loop is the world-line of an electrically charged quark, while the vortex is a magnetically charged particle.
-Then, when a vortex moves in the presence of a quark, it experiences a Lorentz force\footnote{An analogous Lorentz force was identified in a five-dimensional context, where the Wilson loop quark is moving instead in a nontrivial instanton background \cite{Tong:2014cha}.}, and correspondingly the Higgs branch of $T^{1d}$ should be understood as describing a generalized vortex moduli space.
-We leave the precise mathematical characterization of this modified moduli space to future work\footnote{This program was recently carried out successfully in instanton physics in five dimensions \cite{Nekrasov:2015wsu,Kim:2016qqs,Chang:2016iji,Haouzi:2019jzk,Haouzi:2020yxy,Haouzi:2020zls}: there, the problem of counting instantons in the presence of a Wilson loop is not solved by localizing the loop on usual ADHM solutions \cite{Atiyah:1978ri}, but by defining instead a more general ``crossed instanton" moduli space from the onset.
-The fact that a similar problem arises in our context is not too surprising, since vortices are ultimately related to instantons on a codimension-2 locus.}.
-The major takeaway is that it is not enough to simply localize the Wilson loop \eqref{Wilsonloop} at the solutions of usual BPS vortex equations in the absence of the loop.
-This would just result in the Fermi multiplet contributions \eqref{1dfermion3d}.
-Such contributions should be understood as ``classical," or topologically trivial, in the sense that they exist already at zero vortex charge $k=0$, but they will undergo an infinite number of corrections due to the other sectors $k>0$.
-These corrections are represented by the double green line in Figure \ref{fig:flagdefect}, and they will be crucial in making the non-perturbative symmetries of $G^{3d}$ manifest.
+On general ground, the Higgs branch of $T^{1d}$ should be understood as describing a generalized vortex moduli space.
+We leave the precise mathematical characterization of this modified moduli space to future work\footnote{This program was recently carried out successfully in instanton physics in 5 dimensions \cite{Nekrasov:2015wsu,Kim:2016qqs,Chang:2016iji,Haouzi:2019jzk,Haouzi:2020yxy,Haouzi:2020zls}: there, the problem of interest was to count instantons in the presence of a Wilson loop, which is not solved by localizing the loop on usual ADHM solutions \cite{Atiyah:1978ri}, but by defining instead a more general ``crossed instanton" moduli space from the onset.
+The moduli space of the instanton mechanics is modified in an analogous way to the moduli space of the vortex mechanics we study here.
+In the end, this is not too surprising, since vortices are ultimately related to instantons on a codimension-2 locus.}.
+For an explicit example of a quantum mechanics $T^{1d}$ when $\fg=A_n$, see Figure \ref{fig:flagdefect}.